Inflectra/spira-documentation/docs/Spira_User_Manual/Task Tracking.md

 ## Task Board

-The task board is an alternative to the task list page (described in section 8.1) designed to let you view the tasks planned for the current product.
+The task board is an alternative to the [task list page](#task-list) designed to let you view the tasks planned for the current product.
 You can access this feature by clicking on the **Board** icon in the top-right of the Tasks list page.
 You can switch back to the Task list page by clicking on the **Table** view.